Yervant7/HuntGames/README.md

 4. flash the "patched_boot.img" of your downloads folder (If it doesn't exist, check the installation logs and check if your kernel is compatible.)
 5. reboot and enjoy.

-### Using APatch KPM

-1. Download apk and kpm in the releases section.
-2. load kpm in APatch (It is recommended to configure your key in the APatch app kpm control, just enter your key as argument.)
-3. Open HuntGames (If you configured your key in kpm control, configure the same key in HuntGames)
-4. start and enjoy.

 ## Community and Support

 For discussions and support, join our Telegram group: [HuntGames Telegram Group](https://t.me/huntgames7).